 Mackerel・Pacific saury・Sardines

-Just by serving with grated ginger or grated ginger and green onions, the peculiar taste of mackerel fat completely transforms into something elegant.
+Just by serving with grated ginger or grated ginger and green onions (or Asatuki), the peculiar taste of mackerel fat completely transforms into something elegant.
 Grated ginger is effective in accentuating the unique umami flavor of sushi toppings and is also used with Pacific saury, sardines and horse mackerel.
 Most sushi restaurants use it in a standard way.

 Bonito